s-banks/java-fundamentals-review/README.md

 5. Create an interface named **Meowable** inside of `java`.

-    - The **Meowable** interface should specify an instance method named `meow` that accepts no arguments and is void.
+    - The **Meowable** interface should specify a public abstract method named `meow` that accepts no arguments and returns nothing.
     - Change your **Cat** class so that it implements the **Meowable** interface.
     - The implementation of the `meow` method on Cat class should print the following message:
       ```